3m3ere212/Web-Design-Projects/README.md

-# Web-Design-Projects
+# Web-Design-Project 2
-A beginner level projects for my Web Design course.
+A simple travel brochure based on my favorite places.